zzossig/blog/themes/zzo/README.md

-enableBreadcrumb = true # breadcrumb for list, single page enablePhotoSwipe = true # image viewer for gallery, single page enableSearch = true # site search with Fuse enableGoToTop = true # scroll to top enableWhoami = true # at the end of single page summaryShape = "classic" # card, classic, compact
+enableBreadcrumb = true # breadcrumb for list, single page enablePhotoSwipe = true # image viewer for gallery, single page enableSearch = true # site search with Fuse enableSearchHighlight = true # when true, search keyword will be highlighted enableGoToTop = true # scroll to top enableWhoami = true # at the end of single page summaryShape = "classic" # card, classic, compact